Samueal07/nirmaan/readme.md

 3. **Build process**: The build server clones the repository, installs dependencies, builds the project, and uploads the output to the S3 bucket.
 4. **Serve the site**: The S3 reverse proxy serves the built site, making it accessible via a URL that includes the project slug.

-Niramaan integrates Docker for containerization, ECS for orchestration, S3 for storage, and a reverse proxy to serve the built websites seamlessly.
+Nirmaan integrates Docker for containerization, ECS for orchestration, S3 for storage, and a reverse proxy to serve the built websites seamlessly.
 This setup ensures a scalable and efficient deployment pipeline for web applications.

 ## Tech Stack